 This is also what was preached from the first chapter of the book of Acts through the last: “To whom also he shewed himself alive after his passion by many infallible proofs, being seen of them forty days, and speaking of the things pertaining to the kingdom of God” (Act 1:3); “But when they believed Philip preaching the things concerning the kingdom of God, and the name of Jesus Christ, they were baptized, both men and women” (Act 8:12); “And he went into the synagogue, and spake boldly for the space of three months, disputing and persuading the things concerning the kingdom of God” (Act 19:8); “And now, behold, I know that ye all, among whom I have gone preaching the kingdom of God, shall see my face no more” (Act 20:25); “And when they had appointed him a day, there came many to him into his lodging; to whom he expounded and testified the kingdom of God” (Act 28:23); “And Paul dwelt two whole years in his own hired house, and received all that came in unto him, Preaching the kingdom of God” (Act 28:30-31).

-Antichrists are adversaries or opponents of the king.
-Trinitarian theologians don’t teach the kingdom of God in which the Father is God and the Son is forever subject to Him, “when he shall have delivered up the kingdom to God, even the Father … then shall the Son also himself be subject unto him that put all things under him, that God may be all in all” (1Co 15:24, 28).
+Antichrists are adversaries or opponents of the King.
+Trinitarian preachers don’t teach the Kingdom of God in which the Father is God and the Son is forever subject to Him, “when he shall have delivered up the kingdom to God, even the Father … then shall the Son also himself be subject unto him that put all things under him, that God may be all in all” (1Co 15:24, 28).
 Instead, they teach co-equality.
-And they don’t teach that Jesus was anointed by God’s Breath as King to cast out devils and heal the sick, “But if I cast out devils by the Spirit [Breath] of God, then the kingdom of God is come unto you” (Mat 12:28), “How God anointed Jesus of Nazareth with the Holy Ghost [Breath] and with power: who went about doing good, and healing all that were oppressed of the devil; for God was with him” (Act 10:38), but that He did these things by His own divine power as a 100% divine being in the flesh.
-Whether or not they truly are antichrists is Christ’s decision but their teaching essentially implicates them as such.
+And they don’t teach that Jesus was anointed by God’s breath as King to cast out devils and heal the sick, “But if I cast out devils by the Spirit [breath] of God, then the kingdom of God is come unto you” (Mat 12:28), “How God anointed Jesus of Nazareth with the Holy Ghost [breath] and with power: who went about doing good, and healing all that were oppressed of the devil; for God was with him” (Act 10:38), but that He did these things by His own divine power as a 100% divine being in the flesh.
+Their own teaching implicates them.

 The Roman Catholic Church

-The reason the Trinity is the majority mainstream Protestant Christian view of God is that her mother established it by force hundreds of years ago.
-And the reason it remains the majority mainstream view is because of overwhelming pressure to stay conformed to it.
+The reason the Trinitarian view of God is the majority mainstream Protestant view is that her mother established it by force hundreds of years ago.
+And the reason it remains the majority mainstream view is the overwhelming pressure to stay conformed to it.
 Anyone denying the Trinity will be removed, publicly shamed as a blasphemer and heretic, categorized with Jehovah’s Witnesses, and given over to the fear of burning in fire forever.
 The bottom line is that nobody should dare question this doctrine.
-They claim it as part of “the faith which was once delivered unto the saints” (Jde 1:3), though it was delivered by the RCC.
+They claim it as “the faith which was once delivered unto the saints” (Jde 1:3), even though it was actually delivered by the RCC.

-Jesus Christ was sent by God and never taught the doctrine of the Trinity.
+Jesus Christ was sent by God and never taught Trinitarianism.
 He taught that He is the Son of God and that His Father is God and even His God.
 The doctrine of a Triune God didn’t come from Him!
 Then from whom did it come?
 What’s its source?
-The Breath said that “doctrines of devils” come from those forbidding marriage and requiring abstinence from meat, and the doctrine of the Trinity came from the very organization that fits this description.
+The breath said that “doctrines of devils” come from those forbidding marriage and requiring abstinence from meat, and the doctrine of the Trinity came from the very organization that fits the description.

 We’re told, however, that in the end times God’s people will come out from this woman, “Come out of her, my people, that ye be not partakers of her sins, and that ye receive not of her plagues” (Rev 18:4).
-Within the RCC and Protestant churches are many of God’s people in spite of holding to the doctrine of the Trinity.
-It’s because they embrace this doctrine in sincere ignorance that God is gracious and merciful to them.
-But the day will come when they’ll no longer be ignorant of the truth and will be required to either come out or stay and receive of her plagues.
+From within the RCC and Protestant churches will come many of God’s people.
+It’s because they embrace Trinitarianism in sincere ignorance that God will be gracious and merciful to them.
+The day will come when they’ll no longer be ignorant of the truth and will be required to either come out or stay in.
+Sadly, those that stay will receive of her plagues.

-The dilemma faced by Trinitarian theologians is that the more educated, scholarly, and intelligent they are, the less excuse they have for being wrong about this most important doctrine of all—the doctrine of God.
-Especially since this doctrine is quite simple, logical, and easy to understand:
+The dilemma faced by Trinitarian preachers is that the more educated, scholarly, and intelligent they are, the less excuse they have for being wrong about this most important doctrine of all—the doctrine of God.
+Especially, since this doctrine is quite simple, logical, and easy to understand:

 At that time Jesus answered and said, I thank thee, O Father, Lord of heaven and earth, because thou hast hid these things from the wise and prudent, and hast revealed them unto babes.
 Even so, Father: for so it seemed good in thy sight.
 All things are delivered unto me of my Father: and no man knoweth the Son, but the Father; neither knoweth any man the Father, save the Son, and he to whomsoever the Son will reveal him.
 (Matthew 11:25-27)

-It’s easy enough to understand what God the Father and the Son of God said about each other that even a child can understand it!
-Since theologians are so brilliant, why can’t they?
+What God the Father and the Son of God said about each other is simple enough for even a child to understand.
+So then why can’t intelligent Trinitarian preachers understand?
 Why reject the simple and logical for the complex and illogical?
-Why teach a view of God that’s illogical and requires complex and lengthy arguments to attempt to explain?
-In fact, many of them even surrender and claim that it’s some kind of mystery that nobody can understand.
-Could it be that “the wise and prudent” just have too much to lose?
+Why teach a view of God that’s nonsensical, requiring complex and lengthy arguments to attempt to explain?
+In fact, many of them resort to admitting that it’s some kind of mystery that nobody can understand.

 Circumcised the eighth day, of the stock of Israel, of the tribe of Benjamin, an Hebrew of the Hebrews; as touching the law, a Pharisee; Concerning zeal, persecuting the church; touching the righteousness which is in the law, blameless.
 But what things were gain to me, those I counted loss for Christ.
 Yea doubtless, and I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord: for whom I have suffered the loss of all things, and do count them but dung, that I may win Christ.
 (Philippians 3:5-8)

-In a similar way as the Pharisees (and not implying that Trinitarian theologians are Pharisees), Trinitarian theologians and ministers have grown comfortable with the theological and denominational systems to which they belong and have much to lose if they were to admit that the doctrine of the Trinity is false.
-The far-reaching implications are that if they agree with what the Father and Son said about each other, not only will their theological system topple to rubble but possibly their own ministry and reputation.
+Similar to the Pharisees, Trinitarian preachers have grown comfortable with the theological and denominational systems to which they belong and have much to lose if they were to admit that the doctrine of the Trinity is false.
+The far-reaching implications are that if they agree with what the Father and Son said about each other, not only will their theological system topple to rubble but their own ministry and reputation.
 They earned seminary degrees, wrote books, taught multitudes of messages, established a reputation and name for themselves, and raised untold amounts of money in the process.
-It’s extremely difficult for them to now tell everyone, “I’m sorry, I was wrong about God.”
+It’s extremely difficult for them to now tell everyone, “Oops, I was wrong about God.”

-I recognize this dilemma personally because it was very difficult for me to repent of this false doctrine and I’m not even in the ministry.
-I didn’t have nearly as much to lose as ministers yet it was still a long and difficult process.
+I recognize this dilemma personally because it was difficult for me to repent of this false doctrine and I wasn’t in the ministry.
+I didn’t have nearly as much to lose as ministers, yet it was still a long and difficult process.
 Therefore, I’m striving to be patient, understanding, and merciful toward those struggling with a similar predicament.
 I hope to see them free as well.

-Trinitarian theologians tell us to not only read the Bible but also the books they recommend.
+Trinitarian preachers tell us to not only read the Bible but also the books they recommend.
 This is how they keep everyone on an even-keel with their theological system, ensuring that the Bible continues to be read through the lens of their doctrines.
-But following the Lord is not about following a theological system or a denomination.
+But following the Lord isn’t about following a theological system or a denomination.
 It’s about sincerely seeking the truth and submitting ourselves to it once we find it.
 Their books are not intended to help us with doing that.